 Trains are a quintessential part of our Indian culture and so is Bollywood.
 What happens when the two come together?
 It becomes the perfect storm for romance to blossom between our hero and heroine.
-Some of the most iconic love stories Bollywood has given us were shaped on or by a train journey.
+Some of the most iconic love stories Bollywood has given us were shaped on or by a train journey, the Dilwale Dulhania le Jayenge train scene for example.
 So, let’s take a look at some love stories of Bollywood that couldn’t have been what they are without a train.

 One of the iconic romantic sequences of Bollywood that is etched in every Indian’s memory, DDLJ’s train scene where Simran is running to catch Raj's hand who's on board a running train is a perfect end to the love story of Simran and Raj.
 Coincidentally, a train ride is also where Raj and Simran started falling for each other, although it was on a European one.

 When it's a Bollywood movie and it has the word 'train' in its title, naturally, romance is to be expected to blossom on a train.
 And, the movie does not disappoint, it has multiple love stories taking place simultaneously as the movie is a multi-starrer, but only one love story actually begins on the train; that of Neetu Singh and Jitendra.
 It starts during a song when the two exchange glances and the rest, as they say, is history.

 Shubh Mangal Zyada Saavdhan created the iconic train sequence of DDLJ but between same-sex characters.
 It also built on top of it by including a dance number and a make-out scene because why not?

 One of the most underrated love stories of Bollywood, Saathiya's romantic train scene is a bit different from the rest and so is the train.
 The scene takes place between Rani Mukerji and Vivek Oberoi on a Mumbai local when the latter confesses his love for the former and proposes to her.
 Rani's response to the proposal is nothing less than thug life.